-We believe strong distribution support for our stores is a critical element of our expansion strategy and is central to our ability to maintain a low cost operating structure.
-We also use third-party logistics providers to gain efficiencies of distribution costs to approximately 19% of our outlying stores.
-Our new wholesaling and logistics facility will be placed in service in early Fiscal 2015 and has been designed with significant automation and operation efficiencies.
+We believe strong logistics support for our stores is a critical element of our expansion strategy and is central to our ability to maintain a low cost operating structure.
+We use third-party logistics providers to gain efficiencies to approximately 19% of our outlying stores.
+Our wholesale and logistics facility is designed with significant automation and operational efficiencies.
 We expect the facility will support our growth over the next several years.